 They are often chosen as specimens in tropical conservatories.

 Features these collectors find attractive are also advantageous to those creating miniature versions of this tropical tree.

-There are many reasons Ficus bonsai trees make good bonsai.
+There are many reasons Ficus make good bonsai.

 Figs manage to thrive in a variety of unique conditions, and easily adapt to bonsai pots and slabs.
 Shallow containers actually encourage the roots to spread as they can not go deep.
 As the roots spread the trunk also spreads.